Chat is for quick help. See our Chat FAQs for more info & hours.

 All NEOS items can be picked up and returned to the NorQuest Library regardless of their home library location.
 Book drops are located at the library desk, outside the Learner Centre doors, or at the information desk next to the Office of the Registrar.

 NorQuest Library provides access to a selection of course textbooks.
 Located at the library help desk, they can be used for a maximum of 3 hours.
-Consistently returning reserve textbooks late may result in a loss of borrowing privileges.

-Please refer to this document for full information about loan periods and user groups.
 NOTE: NorQuest College Library is participating in a pilot project regarding loan periods for borrowers.

 After items have been signed out for one weeks, they can be RECALLED for use by others.
 If your book is recalled, you will have SEVEN DAYS from the date of email notification to return it to the library, regardless of the original due date of your item.
 If you plan to be out of town for an extended period, ensure that you either return library materials before you leave or leave them somewhere where a colleague or family member can return them for you.